 Regardless of the industry your business operates in, customer experience always proves to be a game-changer.
 Between two businesses that provide the same products at similar price-points, the one with superior customer service tends to be the preferred brand.
-And with the heightened demand for financial services, particularly from customers trying to manage their finances at home because of the effects of COVID-19, the competition has never been tighter.
+And with the heightened demand for financial services, particularly from customers trying to manage their finances at home because of the effects of COVID-19 and overall digital transformation, the competition has never been tighter.

-This competition has led to an increasing number of chatbots in financial services industry in an attempt to provide the best service to as many customers as possible.
+This competition has led to an increasing number of chatbots in the banking industry in an attempt to provide the best service to as many customers as possible.
 The market is evolving, and chatbot technology is evolving along with its users.
-Let’s look at why banks and other financial institutions are starting to deploy chatbots at an ever-growing rate.
+Let's look at why banks and other financial institutions are starting to deploy virtual assistants at an ever-growing rate.

 Major Benefits Of Chatbots

 Most chatbots you see on different websites, and social platforms seem a bit too basic to transform business processes in a meaningful way.
-However, if planned and programmed correctly, chatbots in the financial services industry can offer banks the following benefits:
+However, if planned and programmed correctly, chatbots deployed in financial services companies can offer banks the following benefits:

 Proactive Customer Engagement

 Unless a bank can afford a team of agents that work 24/7, its customers might have to wait until the start of business hours for replies to their inquiries.
 A chatbot will reduce the waiting time and keep the customer engaged and informed, even on weekends and evenings.

 Chatbots can go beyond answering FAQs, too.
 They can also be programmed to upsell or cross-sell financial products based on previous transaction history and transfer more complicated queries to a human agent.
 Besides chatting with customers, they can disseminate bank updates or financial advice to customers as they browse through the website.